 Sustainability Should Be the Main Priority

 The issue here isn’t choosing growth over profitability and vice versa anymore.
-BlackBerry had growth and was very much profitable.
+BlackBerry had profitable growth way back in the 2000s.
 As a matter of fact, BlackBerry hit an all-time high of 147.55 in its stocks in June 2008.
 The issue here is the lack, or absence, of sustainability in business plans.

 Strategies A Company Can Use in an Economic Downturn

-A downturn can make or break a business.
+A downturn can affect business profitability.
 Here’s what thriving companies did in order to power through an economic downturn:

 By outsourcing, you are able to lighten the workload of your employees without sacrificing your company’s workflow.
 Outsourcing may also be a way for you to fill empty positions in the company so that you wouldn’t have to spend time and resources just to find the right fit in the midst of all the chaos.

-They explored new avenues.
+- They explored new avenues.
 Another notable strategy thriving companies do is that they explore untapped avenues to increase business profitability — even during hard times.
 During the COVID-19 pandemic, many businesses transitioned to ecommerce to continue delivering products and services to clients without having them appear physically at a brick-and-mortar location to get them.

 While the competition is recovering or trying to cut their losses during the pandemic, others took the offensive to try and capture the competition’s clientele.
 So, when the market recovers, these companies would already have a solid foothold in the market.

-Being growth-minded is good; Being profit-driven is also good — but if you don’t include sustainability in your business plans, your company and brand won’t last when an economic downturn occurs.
+Being growth-minded is good; Aiming for profitable growth is also good — but if you don’t include sustainability in your business plans, your company and brand won’t last when an economic downturn occurs.
 As to when a downturn would happen, we can never really know until it happens.
 So, while you still have the time, money, and resources, plan!